julien040/anyquery/plugins/git/README.md

 SELECT count(*) FROM git_commits('https://github.com/git/git.git') WHERE author_name='Junio C Hamano';
 ```

+> ⚠️ To speed up the queries, you can run `git gc` on the repository.
+It can reduce query time by up to 10x.

 ## Installation

 [You need to have `git` installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and available in the PATH for remote repositories.